 Who are we?

-Meg Eberle and Kaia Sand are a mother and daughter team who collectively offer many writing and teaching experiences, and the perspective of approaching memory writing from two generations.
+Meg Eberle and Kaia Sand, the founders of Vignettes & Verses, are a mother and daughter team who collectively offer many writing and teaching experiences, and the perspective of approaching memory writing from two generations.
 Meg approaches memory writing from a prose background and Kaia writes poetry.
 Through Vignettes & Verses, they offer workshops, mentoring and personal history interviewing and writing services.